tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

   <h3 align="center">The outflow from the self-crossing region for different values of SMBH's spin</h3>

   <p align="center">
-    Inject particle in a self-crossing region like never before!
+    Inject particles in a self-crossing region like never before!
     <br />
      <!-- <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>  -->
     <br />